fangyuanziti/gluster-k8s-sidecar/README.md

 ## Still to do

-- Node app server change to GlusterFS (right now is mongo)
 - Add tests!
 - Add to circleCi
 - Alter k8s call so that we don't have to filter in memory